Joonlol/DojoHelper/README.md

 **Welcome to the GitHub page for the DojoHelper Mod!
 Here I will log all recent changes, updates and new features.**
 ______________________________________________
-**What's new in V1?**
+**What's new in V1.1?**
 ______________________________________________
-- Support for Force, mastery, discipline, swiftness.
+- Support for Force, Mastery, Discipline, Swiftness, Control.
 - Clicker for both force and discipline.
 - Auto Aim with customizable time and targets for Mastery.
+- Control Aim Assist.
 - And much more to come!

-[November 2024] - Official Release!
-Squashed a lot of bugs and improved functionality across the board.
-Thank you to all the testers.
+[December 2024] - Offical Release of Control Aim Assist!
+This feature helps you easily progress in the Control challenge on any ping!
 _____________________________________________
 **Installation guide, for Forge version 1.8.9:**